 However, word came from the state Thursday morning, directing the water company to issue the boil water advisory.

-Day said Deschutes County 911 dispatch rejected their request to use the reverse 911 system to notify residents.
+Day said Deschutes County 911 dispatch rejected their request to use the automated emergency phone notification system to notify residents.
 So it's been posted on several CRR Websites, a reader board at the fire station and elsewhere in the community.

 "We are trying to get the word out as quick as we can," he said.
 "With 1,500 residents, it's very difficult."

 Deschutes County 911 Director Rob Porier said Friday that while he was not involved in the sequence of events, it sounds like "a bit of a miscommunication issue."

 "In fact, we didn't refuse to do it, but because we have to have some assurances, security measures to launch, we have to assure it's legitimate," Porier said.
 He said the water company manager was asked to contact the fire chief or sheriff to authorize the reverse-911 launch.

 :"We have to make sure it has a high level of integrity," Porier said, adding, "Once we're sure it's legitimate, we don't give a rip about the billing.
 We weren't refusing, we just needed it to go through proper channels," to avoid misuse of the system.